sars1492/scientometry-plot-gen/README.md

 contains list of years and following columns contain individual datasets that are supposed to be visualized in single plot.
 Order and total count of datasets has to match the ordered lists defined by `barcolors` and `legend` metadata keys.
-The first line of the data file (the CSV header) is ignored.
+The first line of the data file contains CSV header, describing contents of all data fields.
+Actual contents of the header are currently not being used.

 #### Example data file